SAP-samples/btp-dc-samples/docs/bookshop/1_3_setup_hana.md

     - Step 4: Keep the default settings.
 Choose `Next Step`.

-    - Step 5: If you want to use local development tools like VS Code, select "Allow all IP adresses".
+    - Step 5: If you want to use local development tools like VS Code, select "Allow all IP addresses".
 You can change this also later.

       Keep the other default settings.
 Choose `Review and Create`.